jimthomasedu/jimthomasedu.github.io/_pages/publications.md

 Summary: This paper explores the generation of fine-scale turbulent structures following the interaction of large-scale near-inertial waves and balanced eddies.
 Three different flow decomposition techniques are used to understand energy transfers between flow components and across scales in different parameter regimes.

-**[23] C. P. Sanjay and J. Thomas 2026: Irreversible stirring and mixing of tracers by oceanic internal gravity waves AGU Advances,7,e2026AV002429.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/ST26.pdf)
+**[23] C. P. Sanjay and J. Thomas 2026: Irreversible stirring and mixing of tracers by oceanic internal gravity waves AGU Advances, 7, e2026AV002429.** [PDF](https://github.com/jimthomasedu/jimthomasedu.github.io/raw/master/files/ST26.pdf)

 Summary: Oceanic internal waves are often thought to be ineffective in stirring and mixing tracers.
-This paper shows that while a single plane was does not stir tracers, two or more waves can laterally stir tracers.
-Stirring is more efficient with increasing number of waves and the energy associated with the waves.
+This paper shows that while a single plane wave does not stir tracers, two or more waves can laterally stir tracers.
+Stirring becomes more efficient with increasing number of waves and increasing wave energy.
 Kinematic and dynamic models are used to demonstrate the stirring and mixing effects of internal gravity waves.

 <!-- Non-peer reviewed publication